cedrickchee/chatgpt-universe/README.md

   My comments: Reading this after the ChatGPT launch, mostly all the things that Sam is referring to in the interview contains reminiscences about predictions on AI and development from Ray Kurzweil.
 - [Google won't launch ChatGPT rival because of 'reputational risk'](https://www.theverge.com/2022/12/14/23508756/google-vs-chatgpt-ai-replace-search-reputational-risk)
+- [AI Alignment Forum](https://www.alignmentforum.org/) is a single online hub for researchers to discuss all ideas related to ensuring that transformatively powerful AIs are aligned with human values.
+Discussion ranges from technical models of agency to the strategic landscape, and everything in between.

 ### Tweets